-Eligibility for Disabled Children's Team can also be found on the Achieving for Children Local Offer and in Appendix A on page 15
+Eligibility for Children with Disabilities Team can also be found on the Achieving for Children Local Offer and in Appendix A on page 18

-Referrals to Disabled Children's Team specialist short breaks
+Referrals to Children with Disabilities Team specialist short breaks

-Referrals to any of the specialist services provided by the Disabled Children's Team are only accepted from the Disabled Children's Team or the Family Support Teams in Kingston and Richmond.
+Referrals to any of the specialist services provided by the Disabled Children's Team can only be made by the Disabled Children's Team or the Family Support Teams in Kingston and Richmond.
 The type and level of provision is agreed following an assessment and application to the Short Breaks Funding Panel.
 This is an assessed need.